HOW TO SPEND 10 DAYS IN HAWAII – AN EPIC ITINERARY

 Maui is famous for its beaches and its volcano.
-The island has 30 miles of coastline beaches that feature red, white, and black sand as well as the world’s largest dormant volcano – Haleakala.
+The island has 30 miles of coastline beaches that feature red, white, and black sand and the world’s largest dormant volcano – Haleakala.

 Once you’ve reached Maui and checked into your hotel (not to mention rented your car), it may be nearing the end of the day.
 So, now would be a good time to enjoy the sunset.

 I suggest heading to the beach.
-Ka’anapali is a sandy beach on the northwest side of the island that is popular with the locals, and also features a lava promontory.
+Ka’anapali is a sandy beach on the northwest side of the island that is popular with the locals and features a lava promontory.
 “Black Rock,” as it is called, is good for snorkeling and cliff jumping.

 This brings us to the end of Day 5.

 If you’re an early riser, I suggest heading over to Mount Haleakala to watch the sunrise.
 This dormant volcano gives you the perfect vantage point to enjoy the sun rising over the ocean.
 Sunrise Tours are available for booking.

 If you didn’t have breakfast, then I suggest stopping at Kula Lodge for great food and views.
 After that, you have a few options…

 If you were intrigued by the idea of cliff jumping, then head (back) to Black Rock in Ka’anapali.
 The cliff is about 20-30 feet up and is a real adrenaline rush for adventure lovers.

 Maui is known as one of the world’s best windsurfing islands.
 So, head over to Ho’okipa Beach to enjoy this fun outdoor activity.
 If you’re just a beginner, then I’d suggest Kanaha Beach Park for calmer surf.